ghaiklor/generator-sails-rest-api/README.md

 You will be prompted for questions.
 Answer to those questions that generator is asks and you will get configured Sails project.

 After scaffolding the project you can use this project as before.
-Just run the `app.js` file and all.
+Just run the `app.js` file or use npm scripts.

 ```bash
 npm start